MilesUpHQ/coding-problems/ruby/api-httparty-webservice-data-extraction.md

 puts response.body, response.code

- // Use loops to display the values one by one
+ #Use loops to display the values one by one

 ```